Mr4k/blog/content/foul-play.md

 Thanks to Scratchminer from the Playdate Discord for telling me about [CVE-2021-43997](https://nvd.nist.gov/vuln/detail/CVE-2021-43997)

 And finally thanks to Panic for making a great console and being so responsive

+Corrections:

+- 7/1/25: Update the diagrams to reflect my uncertainity more accurately

 Have questions / comments / corrections?
 Get in touch: <a href="mailto:pstefek.dev@gmail.com">pstefek.dev@gmail.com</a>